tdwg/bdq/tg2/_review/docs/list/bdqdim/index.md

 ### 1.9 Key to Vocabulary Terms

-The terminology used to describe the terms in this vocabulary follows the TDWG Standards Documentation Standard (SDS).
+The terminology used to describe the terms in this vocabulary follows the TDWG [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/) (SDS).
 Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

 | Label (Term) | Normative | Definition | Example |
 | ------------ | --------- | ---------- | ------- |